2018-2019 Grads: Self-report Your First Destination

 To know the first pursuits of new grads after your undergraduate degree, whether seeking, employed, or continuing education, and other information related to career preparation and experience during college.

 That is common, so you can state that in your self-report.

-The self-report stays open to you for updating through six months after commencement, so you can update your response during that time.
-It's quick and easy to do, and we will send you reminders.
+The self-report stays open to you for updating through six months after commencement.
+You can update your response any time during those six months.
+It's quick and easy to do.
+Just use the self-report link.

 Based on the graduation term you specified in your Application for Degree [AFD] with the University Registrar.

 If you have questions about graduation, degrees, diplomas, etc., see:

 Office of the University Registrar: Graduation > Frequently Asked Questions.

 Fast, user-friendly self-report:

 Under five minutes to complete your self-report.